flix/book/src/hello-world.md

 ## Hello World

-We are now ready to write the famous _Hello World_ program in Flix:
+We can now write the famous _Hello World_ program in Flix:

 ```flix
 def main(): Unit \ IO =